Where Was The Lord of the Rings Filmed?

 This high country town in the South Island was chosen to depict the majority of the scenes for the Battle of Pelennor Fields.
 The sweeping grassy fields with the backdrop of the Southern Alps was the perfect location for Lord of the Rings battle scenes.

-The fields used in the filming itself is on private land, so access is only available of a Lord of the Rings guided tour from Twizel.
+The fields used in the filming itself is on private land, so access is only available of a Lord of the Rings guided tour with One Ring Tours in Twizel.
 Nevertheless, that also means the opportunity to get photos with props and costume!

 Lord of the Rings in Matamata